illinoistech-itm/jhajek/itmt-430/reports/sprint-03/rubric.md

 ### Written Report Deliverable

 The deliverable will be a single file named **sprint-03.md** located in a folder named **sprint-03** under the **reports** folder in your team GitHub repo.
 Submit the URL to Blackboard under the Sprint-03 Assignment deliverable by the Project Manager as the report is a group submission.
 Due date for the report is **9:35 AM the the day of your class lab time**, March 25 & 26 & 27.
+Written report should follow the layout of document: ```written-report-submission-template.pdf```.

 ## Presentation Deliverable